 The student is the owner of the copyrights to a thesis produced by them, unless they have transferred ownership of said copyrights to another person.
 Details of the student's copyrights are agreed to in writing.
-Subjects deemed confidential, agreements made with the institution where the internship is carried out, or the thesis supervisor can limit the student's copyrights.
+Subjects deemed confidential, agreements made with the institution where the internship is carried out, or the thesis supervisor can limit the student's copyrights as well as agreements made about participating in WUR research.